guardian/skeleton/README.md

 sudo npm install -g jslint
 ```

-(2) In `config.json` file, look down the paths in the `fronts` property for the page you need to edit - then find the reference to the collection you need to edit within it.
-(NB **DO NOT** edit `config.json` - just use it to identify collections that you need to edit).
+(2) In `config.json` file, look down the paths in the `fronts` property for the page you need to edit - then find the reference to the collection you need to edit within it. (**DO NOT** edit `config.json` - just use it to identify collections that you need to edit).

 (3) Switch to a temporary working directory elsewhere, then download the live "collections":
 ```